rkilchmn/frontac24/README.md

 while enablng search for these codes in any list of stock items, which is helpful in inventory management, such as when entering purchase order receipts.

+BF also allows a foreign code to be a regular expression (RE).
+REs are useful to map multiple barcodes into a single inventory item.
+For example,
+a supplier offer a series of barcodes for essentially the same item, at least from the buyers perspective.
+While these can be entered as additional foreign codes, alternatively an RE can be devised to handle them as a single foreign code.